Archdiocese of Gaeta

-The Archdiocese of Gaeta (Archidioecesis Caietana) is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church in southern Italy, in the city of Gaeta, in the Lazio region.
-The archbishop's cathedra is located in the Cathedral of SS.
-Erasmus and Marcianus and the Assumption of the Virgin Mary in the episcopal see of Gaeta.
-A non-metropolitan see, the archdiocese is immediately exempt to the Holy See.
+The Archdiocese of Gaeta (Archidioecesis Caietana) is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church in Lazio, Italy.
+The archbishop's cathedra is located in the Cathedral of Saints Erasmus and Marcian and St. Mary of the Assumption in the episcopal see of Gaeta.
+A non-metropolitan see, the archdiocese is exempt, immediately subject to the Holy See.
+The current archbishop of Gaeta is Luigi Vari, ordained on April 21, 2016 by Pope Francis.